 - 1 tomato, finely diced

-- 2 green chillies, slit through the middle
+- 2 green chilies, slit through the middle

 - 2 cloves of garlic, minced